K2Joom/docs-matukio/coupons.md

 In the details view you can also see how often an coupon code has been used.

-> We suggest to only use uppercase words without any special characters for coupon codes.
+> We suggest that you only use uppercase words without any special characters for coupon codes.